 Writing: Students who need help to improve writing skills (such as spelling, writing essays, research papers and book reports) may receive help in the Writing Lab.
-Instructors are on duty at various times throughout each week to help students.
+Instructors and a tutor are on duty at various times throughout each week to help students.
 Labs are located in Owen Hall.